 Kids are constantly thinking, assessing, getting to know the world around them, and figuring out their place in it.
 They may not talk a lot about what’s going on in their minds if left unprompted, but ask them a question or two and you’ll probably learn a lot more than you thought you would!

 Jump ahead to these sections:

-- Funny or Silly Questions to Ask Kids
+- Funny Questions to Ask Kids

 - Questions to Ask Kids About Their Parents or Family

 - Questions to Ask Little Kids or Toddlers